top of page

 Search

-At CARA PR, we don’t treat a launch like a “big post and a prayer.”
-We treat it like a brand moment — a structured campaign that turns a founder’s vision into a message the market understands, a narrative the media can use, and a pathway that guides people from “who are you?” to “where do I buy / book / enquire?”
+At CARA PR, we don’t treat a publicity launch like a “big post and a prayer.”
+We treat it like a brand moment — a structured campaign that turns a founder’s vision into a message the market understands.
+It’s about crafting a narrative that the media can use and creating a pathway that guides people from “who are you?” to “where do I buy/book/enquire?”

-This is a behind-the-scenes look at how a CARA PR launch campaign comes together — equal parts case study + playbook — so you can see the “magic” in action (spoiler: it’s a framework).
+This post offers a behind-the-scenes look at how a CARA PR launch campaign comes together.
+It’s equal parts case study and playbook, so you can see the “magic” in action (spoiler: it’s a framework).

 The Campaign Snapshot

-Client type: Female-led lifestyle + wellness brand (service + product blend)
+Client Type: Female-led lifestyle and wellness brand (service and product blend)

-• A launch narrative that aligns PR + content + partnerships
+• A launch narrative that aligns PR, content, and partnerships.

-• A website + funnel that captures attention and converts it
+• A website and funnel that captures attention and converts it.

-So we start where outcomes start: positioning + narrative.
+So we start where outcomes begin: positioning and narrative.

 The CARA PR Launch Framework